ZA-CORP-APPS/Incident-Report/DEPLOYMENT.md

 # Update dependencies (if requirements.txt changed)
 pip install -r requirements.txt

+# If adding custom incident types feature (first time after pull)
+# Run the migration script
+python update-incident-types.py

 # Restart the service
 sudo systemctl restart incident-log

 # Check status
 sudo systemctl status incident-log
 ```

+**Note**: The migration script is idempotent and safe to run multiple times.
+Run it once to add the custom incident types table to your database, then you can manage types via Admin → Incident Types.

 ---